Isola Bella Borromeo Palazzo & Gardens

 What to Watch Before You Go / Movie Trivia

-The film Rome Adventure (1962), while set and filmed primarily in Rome, also has Isola Bella as a filming location.
+The film Rome Adventure (1962), while set and filmed primarily in Rome, also filmed in the Dolomites and Isola Bella as a filming location.
 This romantic drama stars Suzanne Pleshette and Troy Donahue, with Angie Dickinson, Rossano Brazzi, Constance Ford, Chad Everett, and Hampton Fancher.

 Our tour to Northern Italy also included Shakespeare's Fair Verona, the lovely Isola Bella with the Borromeo Palazzo and Gardens, a Prosecco wine-tasting at La Vigna di Sarah winery, Bolzano, the Prince-Bishops city of Trento, Venice and the historical and haunting islands of the Venetian Lagoon.
 On our own before the tour, we had visited Florence and Cinque Terre, staying in the village of Monterosso al Mare for a couple of nights.